'Huge and lengthy task': Canals trust assesses scale of Whitchurch repairs

-'Huge and lengthy task': Canals trust assesses scale of Whitchurch repairs after massive collapse
+Canal workers begin 'huge and likely lengthy task' of Whitchurch repairs after massive collapse

+Workers have begun the daunting task of repairing a destroyed section of canal in a Shropshire town.

 Repairs to the devastated Whitchurch section of the Llangollen Canal will be a "huge and likely lengthy" task, the canals custodian has admitted.